-The series began with Ashgate in 2013 and continued with Routledge when the two companies merged in 2018 and has produced fifteen books so far with another two currently in production.
+The series began with Ashgate in 2013 and continued with Routledge when the two companies merged in 2018.
+This series has produced sixteen books so far with a final volume currently in production.

 All religions undergo continuous change, but minority religions tend to be less anchored in their ways than mainstream, traditional religions.
 This volume examines radical transformations undergone by a variety of minority religions, including the Children of God/ Family International; Gnosticism; Jediism; various manifestations of Paganism; LGBT Muslim groups; the Plymouth Brethren; Santa Muerte; and Satanism.

 As with other books in the Routledge/Inform series, the contributors approach the subject from a wide range of perspectives: professional scholars include legal experts and sociologists specialising in new religious movements, but there are also chapters from those who have experienced a personal involvement.
 The volume is divided into four thematic parts that focus on different impetuses for radical change: interactions with society, technology and institutions, efforts at legitimation, and new revelations.